|

 shortly after birth, five survived to adulthood.

-Because her husband's career with the Church of the
+Her husband's career with the Church of the

-United Brethren took him all over the United States,
+United Brethren took him all over the United States

 households in Indiana, Iowa, and Ohio.
 Susan was for